Course ObjectiveThe internship is a compulsory part of the Master’s programme and

 presentation for 20% and the execution of the research also for 40%.

 Only if marks for each item given by the VU-supervisor and the second

-assessor are 6 or higher and the attitude is a ‘pass’, the internship is
+assessor are 6 or higher and the attitude is ‘sufficient' or 'good', the

 regarded as sufficient.
 The final grade is calculated from the marks

 given by both assessors and, together with other administrative details,

 is summarized in the final assessment form, done by the master's